List of unproduced film projects based on Marvel Comics: Carolco Pictures / MGM James Cameron's Spider-Man

 When Cameron agreed to make Spider-Man, Carolco lawyers simply used his previous Terminator 2 contract as a template.
 A clause in this agreement gave Cameron the right to decide on movie and advertising credits.
 Show business trade articles and advertisements made no mention of Golan, who was still actively assembling the elements for the film.
-In 1993, Golan complained publicly and finally instigated legal action against Carolco for disavowing his contractual guarantee credit as producer.
+In 1993, Golan complained publicly and finally instigated legal action against Carolco for disavowing his contractual guarantee of credit as producer.
 On the other hand, Cameron had the contractual right to decide on credits.
 Eventually, Carolco sued Viacom and Columbia to recover broadcast and home video rights, and the two studios countersued.
 20th Century Fox, though not part of the litigation, contested Cameron's participation, claiming exclusivity on his services as a director under yet another contract.
 In 1996, Carolco, 21st Century, and Marvel went bankrupt.

-Via a quitclaim from Carolco dated March 28, 1995, MGM acquired 21st Century's film library and assets, and received "...all rights in and to all drafts and versions of the screenplay(s) for Spider-Man written by James Cameron, Ted Newsom & John Brancato, Menahem Golan, Jon [sic] Michael Paul, Ethan Wiley, Leslie Stevens, Frank Laloggia, Neil Ruttenberg, Barney Cohen, Shepard Goldman and any and all other writers."
+Via a quitclaim from Carolco dated March 28, 1995, MGM acquired 21st Century's film library and assets, and received "...all rights in and to all drafts and versions of the screenplay(s) for Spider-Man written by James Cameron, Ted Newsom & John Brancato, Menahem Golan, Jon [sic] Michael Paul, Ethan Wiley, Leslie Stevens, Frank Laloggia, Neil Ruttenberg, Barney Cohen, Shepard Goldman and any other writers."
 MGM also sued 21st Century, Viacom, and Marvel Comics, alleging fraud in the original deal between Cannon and Marvel.
 In 1998, Marvel emerged from bankruptcy with a reorganization plan that merged the company with Toy Biz.
 The courts determined that the original contract of Marvel's rights to Golan had expired, returning the rights to Marvel, but the matter was still not completely resolved.
 In 1999, Marvel licensed Spider-Man rights to Columbia, a subsidiary of Sony Pictures Entertainment.
 MGM disputed the legality, claiming it had the Spider-Man rights via Cannon, 21st Century, and Carolco.